-Maintain payroll system for adjunct faculty - includes calculating salary level based on seniority and course enrollment; input and verify payment information in Banner, submit payroll figures to Human Resources/Payroll and Fiscal department.
+Maintain payroll system for adjunct faculty - includes calculating salary level based on seniority and course enrollment; input and verify payment information in Banner, submit payroll figures to Human Resources/Payroll and Fiscal Affairs.

 Collect and report attendance on a weekly basis for all full-time faculty and adjuncts and submit to Human Resources/Payroll department.

-Answer telephone calls, greet visitors, and provide information and/or refer inquiries to the appropriate person/office.
+Answer telephone calls. greet visitors, and provide information and/or refer inquiries to appropriate person/office.